Open Data Hub logo

 Downloading the demo notebooks from the CodeFlare SDK

-If you want to run distributed workloads from notebooks, the demo notebooks from the CodeFlare SDK provide guidelines on how to use the CodeFlare stack in your own notebooks.
+The demo notebooks from the CodeFlare SDK provide guidelines on how to use the CodeFlare stack in your own notebooks.
+Download the demo notebooks so that you can learn how to run the notebooks locally.

 Prerequisites